 Atlas Premium America is a comprehensive coverage plan for non-U.S. citizens traveling outside their home country.
 You can obtain an instant quote and/or purchase online on this web site.
-The insurance coverage can start as early as the next day or any future date you specify.
+The insurance coverage can start as early as today or any future date you specify.
 As soon as you make a purchase, you will receive a virtual id card in your email.
 Physical cards along with the policy will be mailed to you on the next business day.
 You should receive them in about five to seven business days within the United States.

 Further information about Atlas Premium America Insurance.